Berlin

 1990 - 1995

 The renovation plan resulted from a careful reading of the building, originally designed by architect Schultze.
-Much like an archeological site, rules were established that would retain and ensure the visibility of the various layers of the history of the building.
-The intervention relates dialectically to the previous layers of occupancy and is designed to contrast the architectures of the past.
-A “historical promenade”, supported by the necessary functions, leads the visitors through the building and into the main assembly space.
+Much like an archaeological site, rules were established in order to retain and ensure the visibility of the building’s multi-layered history.
+The intervention deliberately and dialectically relates to the previous layers of occupancy, and is designed to offer a contrast to past architectures.

-The Plenary Assembly space is conceived as a “room within a room”.
-This allows for the walls to be interpreted exactly as they were discovered.
-The infill construction is composed of a primary steel structure - independent of its containing walls - and layered with acoustical panels and reflectors, which create the new assembly space for the plenary sessions.
-The transition between the various layers, from historical to contemporary, can be experienced in various aspects of the renovation.
-The principle of `layering´ defines the architectural language which is carried through all the areas of the building.
-The implemented materiality is a result of the conceptual attitude that is carried through to the project detailing.
+Transitions between various layers, from historical to contemporary, can be experienced in various aspects of the renovation.
+This principle of “layering” defines the architectural language that permeates through all the areas of the building.
+The implemented materiality is a result of the conceptual attitude that is also evident in the project detailing.

 Project Partnership: Rave Krüger Stankovic Architekten BDA